 Volunteers Involved for the Emotional Well-being of Seniors (VIEWS)

-The VIEWS program promotes the emotional well-being of seniors through peer counseling and social engagement.
-Weekly peer support groups and the Conversations on Aging provide emotional support, unconditional listening, and sharing of experiences at no cost to the participants.
+The VIEWS program promotes the emotional well-being of seniors through support and social engagement.
+Weekly peer support groups, Conversations on Aging and Life Stories Writing Workshop, provide emotional support, unconditional listening, and sharing of experiences at no cost to the participants.

 Peer Support Groups are small closed groups that allow the participants to freely discuss topics that meet their needs.
 Peer Support Groups help to reduce isolation and while building community for the participants.